duncantl/Rllvm/AnalyzeCCode/README.md

 # AnalyzeCCode

+See [NativeCodeAnalysis](https://github.com/duncantl/NativeCodeAnalysis) for a package that incorporates some the ideas here.

 The purpose of this is to explore how we can use LLVM and Rllvm to analyze C/C++ code.